 DELIVERY DELAY NOTICE

-We see you’re enjoying our Mid-Year Monster Sale, beauties – thanks for all the love!
-Just a heads-up: due to the overwhelming volume of orders, all orders placed on June 21 to 28 will be delivered within 1-4 working days in Metro Manila, and within 5-7 working days outside Metro Manila.
+Due to the inclement weather, all orders placed on July 18 to July 24 will be delivered within 1-4 working days in Metro Manila, and within 5-7 working days outside Metro Manila.
 Don’t worry, your package will get to you!

 Proper hygiene starts in the shower.
 Your everyday bar of soap is actually an essential source for anti-bacterial protection, skin relief, and general body care.
 Whether you’re looking for a basic soap or a specially-formulated glutathione bar, BeautyMNL’s got something for you.
 Our Shop offers a wide range of bath time goodies: organic soaps, exfoliating bars, shower sets, moisturizing beauty bars, kojic soaps, gentle hypoallergenic formulations that’s safe even for babies, and more!